 Language Teaching Approaches FAQs

-There are a number of common questions that people about second or foreign language teaching and learning.
+There are a number of common questions that people have about second or foreign language teaching and learning.
 Here are the answers to some of the most popular ones.

 What is language teaching approaches?